lanl-aea/waves/docs/tutorial_mesh_convergence.rst

 would fail to do so, because ``rectangle_partition.cae`` resides a directory upward in the main build directory.
 We avoid this issue by providing the absolute path to ``rectangle_partition.cae`` as the ``--input-file``.

-The ``--output-file`` command line argument is specified in this case only for demonstration (the default value would actually work just fine).
+The ``--output-file`` command-line argument is specified in this case only for demonstration (the default value would actually work just fine).
 It is important to note that the ``--output-file`` name is **not** given as ``set_name / journal_file``.
 This is because the :meth:`waves.scons_extensions.abaqus_journal` builder's action first changes the build directory to the parent directory of the first specified target, then the journal file is executed.
 This behavior is